giantswarm/rfc/capi-matrix/README.md

 __Bonus__: In favour of making the providers apps not tied to Giant Swarm, adding the conversion image table helps enabling other vendors to adopt it and customize it.

+## How the conversion image table is updated?

+- We have not defined this process.
+But one possible scenario would be:

+1) Kubernetes/Kinvolk release a new OS/k8s version

+2) Our image builder job is triggered and creates the AMIs for the different providers.

+3) Other job can be triggered after and create pull requests to the cluster-PROVIDER repos adding the new k8s/OS version.

+4) Our future CI pipeline can test this new version for each provider and check it runs correctly (conformance tests or even custom tests).

+5) In case CI succeed the default version and conversion image table is changed to the new one with the approval of the owning team.

+From this moment Cluster Upgrade automation can start scheduling the workload cluster upgrades based on customer constraints.
+More info about this process discussed [here](https://github.com/giantswarm/rfc/pull/52).

 ## Open questions

 - Every time we release a new provider app with a newer Kubernetes version we can make it default, but at the same time we might want to wait and run not edge version but a previous one.
 So we will need a bit of process deciding when we change the default version.